IHE/ITI.NPFS/input/pagecontent/volume-1.md

-- The HIS, acting as a File Source, issues a Submit File \[ITI-87\] (replace) transaction to the File Manager to submit the new Privacy Policy file and metadata, and update the metadata of the replaced file to “superseded” (deprecated).
+- The HIS, acting as a File Source, issues a Submit File \[ITI-87\] (replace) transaction to the File Manager to submit the new Privacy Policy file and metadata, and update the metadata of the replaced file to "superseded" (deprecated).
 (The new DocumentReference Resource is linked to the previous one via a replacement relationship, using the relatesTo parameter; see <a href="http://build.fhir.org/ig/IHE/ITI.NPFS/branches/master/ITI-87.html#2387432-message-semantics">ITI TF-2: 3.87.4.3.2)